Certificate IV in Design

 - submit the Design selection kit as part of your RMIT direct application by 5pm Wednesday 4 July, 2018*.
 Once you submit your online application, you will be prompted to complete the selection kit.

 *Kits will be assessed in the order they are received until this date unless places are filled prior

 *You may be contacted by email or telephone to present your folio if further information is needed to make a selection decision.

 - an applicant statement outlining why you would like to study design and what area/s of design most interest you (maximum 250 words).

 - a folio of 10–12 images of your own work demonstrating your creativity and design abilities.
 It could also reflect your problem-solving and technical/digital skills.

-Try to include a variety of work, for example illustrations, technical drawings, artworks, branding, photographs, models, sculpture, video, or 2D/3D animation, computer generated work.
+Try to include a variety of work, for example illustrations, computer generated work, manual artworks, branding, photographs, models, technical drawings, sculpture, video, or 2D/3D animation.
 You can include a combination of development and finished work.